 Cabo San Juan

-By far the most recognisable and iconic of Tayrona’s many beaches, Cabo San Juan is the most popular one for tourists in Tayrona due to its stunning setting, ample accommodation options, and the fact that you can also swim there – something that isn’t common in Tayrona due to the area’s treacherous currents.
-Two gorgeous white sand beaches that seem to mirror each other, overlooked by the famous hammock hut on a small hill jutting out into the sea, Cabo is visually stunning and justifiably popular.
+By far the most recognizable of the many beaches in Tayrona, Cabo San Juan is the most popular one with tourists, due to its stunning setting, ample accommodation options and the fact that you can also swim there – something that isn’t common in Tayrona, due to the treacherous currents in the area.
+Consisting of two gorgeous white-sand beaches that seem to mirror each other, overlooked by the famous hammock hut on a small hill jutting out into the sea, Cabo is visually stunning and justifiably popular.

-One of the largest beaches in Tayrona National Park, Arrecifes is another one of the park’s more popular sandy destinations, due to its location roughly equidistant between the park entrance and Cabo San Juan.
+One of the largest beaches in Tayrona National Park, Arrecifes is another one of the more popular sandy destinations in the park, due to its location roughly equidistant from the park entrance and Cabo San Juan.
 It is also home to some campsites and small restaurants.
-Visitors cannot swim at Arrecifes – as a prominent sign warns you, there have been at least 100 deaths by drowning there – but it is a stunningly beautiful spot, with panoramic views of the park’s jungle-covered mountains, as well as amazing sunset vistas.
+Visitors cannot swim at Arrecifes – as a prominent sign warns you, there have been at least 100 deaths by drowning here – but it is a stunningly beautiful spot, with panoramic views of jungle-covered mountains, as well as amazing sunset vistas.

-La Piscina is another one of Tayrona’s most sought-after beaches for the simple fact that – in case you hadn’t guessed – you can also swim there!
-Its name, the swimming pool, is a reflection of its calm and tranquil waters, caused by an offshore reef which protects the area from the worst of Tayrona’s famous and deadly currents.
-It’s a pretty little stretch of beach, divided into several hidden coves by rocky outcrops jutting into the sea, and is often full of sunbathers and snorkelers enjoying the warm waters and colourful tropical fish of the bay.
+La Piscina is another one of the most sought-after beaches in the park, for the simple reason that – in case you hadn’t guessed – you can also swim here.
+Its name, translating to “the swimming pool”, is a reflection of its calm and tranquil waters, caused by an offshore reef, which protects the area from the worst of famous and deadly currents in Tayrona.
+It’s a pretty little stretch of beach, divided into several hidden coves by rocky outcrops jutting into the sea, and it is often full of sunbathers and snorkelers enjoying the warm waters and colorful tropical fish in the bay.

 The Nudist Beach

-A short walk through some arid, scrubby forest from Cabo San Juan is Tayrona’s nudist beach.
-Don’t be put off by the name, though; it’s not exactly bursting at the seams with naked beachgoers and is easily long enough to find a quiet section if you do fancy stripping off away from potentially prying eyes.
+A short walk through some arid, scrubby forest in Cabo San Juan is a nudist beach.
+Don’t be put off by the name, though – it’s not exactly bursting at the seams with naked beachgoers and is easily long enough to find a quiet section if you do fancy stripping off away from potentially prying eyes.
 It is also a truly lovely beach.
 Surrounded by jungle-clad mountains, the waves can be wild – lifeguards are on hand to indicate whether swimming is allowed – but the scenery is wonderful and well worth the short walk from Cabo.